MohamadMerei1/TruBalance/README.md

 # TruBalance
-This repository contains the Arduino code/libraries and the GUI code used in the TurBalance BMS.
+This repository contains the Arduino GUI codes used in the TurBalance BMS.